patternfly-java/patternfly-java/CONTRIBUTING.md

 Here are some tips on increasing the chance that your pull request is accepted:

  * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
- * Include tests that fail without your code, and pass with it
+ * Include tests that fail without your code and pass with it